 We are your friends and neighbors who believe that recycling must be a part of our lifestyle in Ravalli County.
 We believe that recycling is an important way for individuals and businesses to reduce the waste they generate.
 Ravalli County Recycling (RCR) believes that recycling conserves our natural resources and saves our landfill space.

 Scrap metal policy: All scrap metals and appliances can go to Modern Recycling on West side of Highway 93, north of Sheafman Creek Road.

 Think you'd like to try volunteering at RCR?
 For details, call Janice Lee, volunteer coordinator, at (406) 360-9895

 RCR is up and running in Ravalli County.
 Every week, we work to divert waste away from

-landfills, and instead provide a no-cost solution to those who can bring
+landfills, and instead provide a low-cost solution to those who can bring

 recyclables to our dropoff site.
 Affordable curbside pickup service is